15 insights from the KS2 SATs Papers 2016 in Maths

 However, if you’re like most teachers, Maths coordinators and SLT, an evening spent poring over the detail is probably not at the top of your to-do list right now.

-So we’ve done it for you, and what we’ve learnt about the SATs reasoning and arithmetic papers may surprise you.
+So we’ve done it for you, and what we’ve learnt about the SATs maths papers papers may surprise you.

 Background to the RAISEonline QLA

 2016 RAISEonline outlines the questions in the 2016 SATs which were answered well, the ones which were answered poorly and the ones which weren’t even attempted by some of the nation’s 10 and 11 year olds.
 The document also breaks this information down into some basic groups such as boys, girls, children with special educational needs and children eligible for free school meals.

 It’s a resource with great potential but it takes some analysis to understand its potential in directing your Year 6 SATs revision for 2019.